JEThornley/COMM420/content/home/content.md

   url = "session10/"
   date_start = "2020-11-08"
   date_end = "2020-11-14"
-  description = "What exactly is money and how is its value determined?
-We'll explore money, the traditional payments system and recent developments in blockchain technology, including the emergence of Bitcoin and other new business models in decentralized finance. </br></br> *Deliverables: quiz, Robinhood case study*"
+  description = "What is money and how is its value determined?
+We'll explore money, the traditional payments system and various developments in blockchain technology, including the emergence of digital currencies and other new business models in decentralized finance. </br></br> *Deliverables: quiz, Robinhood case study*"

 +++